 - Keep the “Join before host” notification or disable “Join before host” if you prefer that no one gets in the meeting room without you in there first.

 - Store Zoom recordings properly.
 Beware that if you’re storing them on the cloud, someone could break into the service and have access to the recordings.
 So instead of depending on a third-party storage provider, it might be better to encrypt the files yourself on your system and store them in your most preferred way.

 - Keep your computer clean and optimized for top performance.
-A reliable third-party PC repair tool can diagnose your Windows system, clean out junk files in one go, and identify crucial speed and stability issues.
+Utilizing a reputable system optimization tool can help maintain your Windows system, clean out unnecessary files, and address significant speed and stability issues.

 The recently discovered and divulged Zoom app vulnerability put business meetings at risk by disrupting conferences and hijacking screen controls, spoofing chat messages, and kicking attended out of the call.

 Zoom swiftly addressed the problem by patching its server and releasing updates to its Windows, Mac, and Linux apps.